-- Full-time nurse on-site. - Speech/Language Therapy is embedded in the program. - Occupational and Physical Therapy is provided in a consultation model with direct services available as appropriate. - Students typically receive a variety of related services per their IEP, such as Counseling, Music Therapy, Autism Specialist and Assistive Technology. - Transition Specialist services.
+- Full-time nurse on-site. - Transition Specialist services and Mental Health support. - Speech/Language Therapy is embedded in the program. - Occupational and Physical Therapy is provided in a consultation model with direct services available as appropriate. - Students typically receive a variety of related services per their IEP, such as Counseling, Music Therapy, Autism Specialist and Assistive Technology.